aristanetworks/avd-workshops/workshops/cicd-basics.md

 ...
 ```

-Now that we have defined our `dev` job, we need to define what `steps` will run within this workflow.
-For this portion we have the first and second step in the workflow.
-The initial step named "Hi" is only used to validate a working workflow and is not required.
-The `actions/checkout` action will check-out your repository to make the repository accessible in the workflow.
-Future workflow steps will then be able to use the relevant repository information to run tasks like building a new application or deploying the new state of a network.
+Now that we have defined our `dev` job, we must define what `steps` will run within this workflow.
+For this portion, we have the first and second steps in the workflow. he initial step, "Hi" is only used to validate an operational workflow and is not required.
+Next, the `actions/checkout` action will check out your repository to make the repository accessible in the workflow.
+Future workflow steps will then be able to use the relevant repository information to run tasks like building a new application or deploying the latest state of a network.

 #### pre-commit